-Mnemonic Description V DD Positive Power Supply.
-This is 5 V $\pm$ 5%.
+Pin Description $\overline{\mathrm{V}{\mathrm{DD}}}$ Positive power supply.
+This is $+5 \text{ V} \pm 5\%$ .
 DGND Digital Ground.
-AGND Analog Ground $V{\text{REFA}} to V{\text{REFH}}$ DAC Reference Inputs. $R{\text{FBA}}$ to $R{\text{FBH}}$ DAC Feedback Resistor Pins. $I{\text{OUTA}}$ to $I{\text{OUTH}}$ DAC Current Output Terminals.
+AGND Analog Ground. $V{REF}A - V{REF}H$ DAC reference inputs. $R{FB}A - R{FB}H$ DAC feedback resistor pins. $I{OUT}A - I{OUT}H$ DAC current output terminals.
 AGND This pin connects to the back gates of the current steering switches.
 It should be connected to the signal ground of the system.
 CLKIN Clock Input.
 Data is clocked into the input shift register on the falling edges of CLKIN.
-Add a pull-down resistor on the clock line to avoid timing issues.
-FSIN Level-Triggered Control Input (Active Low).
+FSIN Level-triggered control input (active low).
 This is the frame synchronization signal for the input data.
 When FSIN goes low, it enables the input shift register, and data is transferred on the falling edges of CLKIN.
 If the address bit is valid, the 12-bit DAC data is transferred to the appropriate input latch on the sixteenth falling edge after FSIN goes low.
-SDIN Serial Data Input.
+SDIN Serial data input.
 The device accepts a 16-bit word.
 The first bit (DB15) is the DAC MSB, with the remaining bits following.
 Next comes the device address bit, A0.
-If this does not correspond to the logic level on Pin A0, the data is ignored.
-Finally comes the three DAC select bits.
-These determine which DAC in the device is selected for loading.
-SDOUT This shift register output allows multiple devices to be connected in a daisy-chain configuration.
-A0 Device Address Pin.
+If this does not correspond to the logic level on pin A0, the data is ignored.
+Finally come the three DAC select bits.
+These determine which DAC in the device is se- lected for loading.
+SDOUT This shift register output allows multiple devices to be connected in a daisy chain configuration.
+A0 Device address pin.
 This input gives the device an address.
-If DB3 of the serial input stream does not correspond to this, the data that follows is ignored and not loaded to any input latch.
-However, it will appear at SDOUT irrespective of this.
-LDAC Asynchronous LDAC Input.
+If DB3 of the serial input stream does not corre- spond to this, the data which follows is ignored and not loaded to any input latch.
+However it will appear at SDOUT irrespective of this.
+LDAC Asynchronous LDAC input.
 When this input is taken low, all DAC latches are simultaneously updated with the contents of the input latches.
-CLR Asynchronous CLR Input.
+CLR Asynchronous CLR input.
 When this input is taken low, all DAC latch outputs go to zero.